AgusSaravia/Telegram-dollar-bot/README.md

 A bot that retrieves the dollar value from an Uruguayan exchange.

-##TODO
+## TODO
--Deploy to a server
+- Deploy to a server
--Other currency's
+- Other currency's
--share link with y'all
+- share link with y'all
-.